dgarcia360/NEMPay/README.md

 ## NEMPay

-*NEMPay at the moment only works in the test net*.
+* NEMPay at the moment only works in the test net *.
+MainNet version will be released soon.

 NEMPay is an app developed by Atraura Blockchain to transfer assets in an easy way, directly from mobile devices, using NEM Blockchain.
 Just selecting the asset to be sent from your balance, typing recipient address and amount to be sent, you can make a quick transaction in just few seconds.